toddledev/documentation/docs/09-pages/05-redirects/index.md

 ### Source: path

 - Add path segments by clicking the [kbd]+[kbd] button
-- For each path segment, provide a name
+- Provide a name for each path segment
 - Enable the [kbd]Param[kbd] checkbox to make a path dynamic
   - Set a test value for development purposes
 - Remove paths using the [kbd]-[kbd] button